Skip to content

 Sale price€1.050,00

-Ichigo Itchō (1998-1991), one of the most renowned masters of lacquer art, this natsume is handcrafted using traditional Wajima urushi lacquer techniques, with a very beautiful glossy black for the final layers, patiently applied to a very light turned wooden container on which a fabulous decoration of sparrows flying in ears of rice was then applied.
+A magnificent piece by Ichigo Itchō (1998-1991), one of the most renowned masters of lacquer art, this natsume is handcrafted using traditional Wajima urushi lacquer techniques, with a beautiful glossy black for the final layers, patiently applied to a very light turned wooden container on which a fabulous decoration of flying sparrows in ears of rice has then been applied.

-The gold powder maki-e decoration is created in relief with great finesse and detail, around a motif of ears of rice and sparrows ( inasuzume ), two essential symbols of Japanese culture.
-Rice embodies prosperity, sustenance and the continuity of life.
-The sparrow, represented in flight, symbolizes liveliness, joy and sharing.
-Together, they form an image of harmonious abundance, recalling gratitude towards nature and the beauty of the seasons, especially the autumn of harvests.
-Inside the lid, 3 sparrows made in gold powder maki-e in relief stand out against the black of the lacquer.
+The maki-e decoration, inlaid with gold powder, is executed in relief with great finesse and detail, around a motif of rice ears and sparrows ( inasuzume ), two essential symbols of Japanese culture.
+The rice embodies prosperity, sustenance, and the continuity of life.
+The sparrow, depicted in flight, symbolizes liveliness, joy, and sharing.
+Together, they form an image of harmonious abundance, evoking gratitude for nature and the beauty of the seasons, especially the autumn harvest.
+Inside the lid, three sparrows, rendered in raised gold powder maki-e, stand out against the black lacquer.

-This natsume was created by the highly renowned master lacquer artist Ichigo Itchō, who was born in 1898 in Ishikawa Prefecture, Japan, and died in 1991.
-A resident of Wajima, he was recognized for his exceptional creations, particularly natsume (tea boxes), and received numerous awards, including several selections at the prestigious Nitten exhibition.
-His natsume are also highly sought after on the art market.
+This natsume was crafted by the renowned lacquer master Ichigo Itchō, a specialist in the art of maki-e, born in 1898 in Ishikawa Prefecture, Japan, and who passed away in 1991.
+A resident of Wajima, he was celebrated for his exceptional creations, particularly his natsume (tea caddies), and received numerous awards, including several selections at the prestigious Nitten Art Fair.
+His natsume are highly sought after in the art market.

-This is a unique example dating from the Shōwa era (1926-1989).
-The artist's signature is engraved at the base of the natsume, which comes with a protective paulownia wood box (kiribako) closing with a sanadahimo cord on which the artist's name and official seal are affixed, guaranteeing its authenticity, as well as two information documents (shiori) detailing his profile .
-A white silk textile is also present, on which the seal and signature of the craftsman are inscribed.
+This is a unique piece dating from the Shōwa era (1926-1989).
+The artist's signature is engraved at the base of the natsume, which comes with a protective paulownia wood (kiribako) box that closes with a sanadahimo cord.
+The box bears the artist's name and official seal, guaranteeing its authenticity, and also includes two informational documents (shiori) detailing the artist's background .
+A white silk textile, bearing the artist's seal and signature, is also included.

-It is also worth noting the presence of an official invoice dating from 1960 (the black felt-tip pen line must have corresponded to the buyer's name) and specifying the price at which this natsume had been purchased ( 500,000 ¥), which indicates the preciousness of this superb piece (in current equivalents this amount corresponds to more than €10,000).
-Natsume of this quality are now frequently sold for several thousand euros in galleries in Japan.
+It is also worth noting the presence of an official invoice dating from 1960 (the black felt-tip pen mark likely corresponds to the buyer's name) specifying the price at which this natsume was purchased ( ¥500,000), which indicates the preciousness of this superb piece (in today's market value, this amount is equivalent to over €10,000).
+Natsume of this quality frequently sell for several thousand euros in Japanese galleries today.

 PLACE OF MANUFACTURE